Panzer0/IAESTE-Project/README.md

 **IMPORTANT NOTE**: Depending on the machine running, this process will take hours to finish running.
 We recommend converting only 150 frames per object as only these will be used in the subjective tests.

-5. Once that's established, you can copy the Meshes folder into the MeshRenderer/Assets/Resources directory
+5. Once that's established, you can copy the Meshes and PointClouds folders into the MeshRenderer/Assets/Resources directory.
 ![](Images/6.png)

+** HDRP Branch **
+If using the HDRP branch, the PointCloud folder follows a different format to accomodate for the inclusion of different pointCloud qualities: [point cloud name]/[quality value]/[.ply files].

+If you do not have access to different point cloud qualities and want to run the HDRP variant, assume the quality value is 0 and adjust the scenes adjustingly.

 **IMPORTANT NOTE**: Do not change the file structure.